Metric Insights 6.1.0 is the General Availability release for our 6.x architecture.

 2. High-Volume Data Loading

-Larger Datasets with volumes in the tens of millions of rows (depending on the number of columns and the performance of your database instance/cluster) are supported via Microsoft SQL Server as of 6.0—in 6.1.0, we've introduced an agent for performant data loading into the SQL Server database.
+Larger Datasets with volumes in the tens of millions of rows (depending on the number of columns and the performance of your database instance/cluster) are supported via Microsoft SQL Server as of 6.0—in 6.1.0, we've introduced two methods of loading CSV data, either via a Shared Mount on the server, or an agent, for performant data loading into the SQL Server database.

 The agent must be deployed in the SQL Server environment in order to load large volumes of data.
 This means you will need SQL Server on a virtual or a baremetal machine where the agent can be deployed.